I. Background, Islamic Philosophy : Avicenna and Algazali and Averroes

 How can there be miracles?

-A. Things have given natures and there are "laws of nature".
-(Note that the "laws of nature" are more than just consistent regularities.
+A. Note that the "laws of nature" are more than just consistent regularities.
 The reason that there are these regularities is because things have natures, and these natures include forces or powers, such that the cause produces the effect.)

 B. (This is the standard Christian view, although Ockham disputes it.)
 There are natural and necessary processes -- secondary causes -- which God sustains in being from moment to moment as the primary cause.
 So, it is quite correct to say that the fire burns the cotton.
 The fire is the secondary cause of the cotton burning.
 And God is the primary cause of the existence of the whole system with its causal powers and potencies.